equivalent/equivalent.github.io/_posts/til/2015-07-22-capybara-matchers-in-rspec.markdown

+---
+layout: til_post
-# how to include Capybara RSpec matchers in RSpec
+title:  "How to include Capybara RSpec matchers in RSpec"
+categories: til
+disq_id: til-15
+redirect_from:
+  - "/tils/15"
+  - "/tils/15-how-to-include-capybara-rspec-matchers-in-rspec"
+---

 let say you want to use `have_content` and `have_selector` in spec